r-ook/pymsweeper/README.md

 16. Added save handling for mode and options.
 17. Changed saving file format.
 18. Changed main run script to consoleless mode.
+19. Added basic package structure to support install and running as module.

 ## Wishlist (ranked by preference)
 1. Perform more testing on ranking to see if weight assigned is fair.